HBarker13/vphas_mosaics/README.md

 Common problems:
 The ESO grade hasn't been properly input into the image header, adn the script has rejected it.
-(VPHAS+ pointings with a grade C will be repeated).
+(VPHAS+ has finished now, but pointings with a grade D were planned to be repeated).
 The block assignment in the g and NB filters is wrong/incomplete.
-I would reccomend opening ccd 1 from each block in rgb (in ds9? ) to see how they lie on the sky.
+I would recomend opening ccd 1 from each block in rgb (in ds9 ) to see how they lie on the sky.
 Blocks and B should not overlap, and C should be between them.

-If the block assigment is wrong, just manually change the directory name
+If the block assigment is wrong, just manually change the directory name (eg. Rename g_1234_b to g_1234_c)